 Serving almost 70 million people annually, London’s Heathrow airport is among the busiest in the world.
 If you haven’t already, you may one day find yourself with the opportunity to spend some time in this fantastic city, so don’t be stuck unprepared.
-Follow FlightHub’s advice on how to maximize even a 24 hour layover in this beautiful city.
+Learn how to maximize an itinerary with 24 hours in London.

-As time is scarce on this layover, it is recommended to purchase a hop-on, hop-off bus tour ticket.
+As time is scarce on this layover, it is recommended to purchase the 24 hour London Pass which comes with a hop-on, hop-off bus tour ticket.
 This is the easiest and most convenient way to see the parts of London that interest you.
-There are plenty of tour companies that specialize in different areas of London and you can accommodate your interests accordingly.
-Whether you want to take a tour of Tudor England, or seeing the Tower of London, these tours have something for everyone.
-With helpful drop-off and pick-up locations, you’ll never be stuck in an unfamiliar area.
+The London Pass gives you access to the popular Golden Tours, Gray Line Hop-On Hop-Off Bus.

 Enjoying London cuisine is essential during your layover!
-I’d highly recommend that you try traditional fish’n’chips at The Golden Chippy.
+I’d highly recommend that you try traditional fish and chips at The Golden Chippy.
 If you’re feeling something a little more refined, the tea time in London is the way to go.
 Hotels such as the Marriott, or establishments such as Brown’s Hotel’s Tea-Tox are all great options that you should indulge in.

 For all things shopping, there’s no better place to head to than the always trendy Soho district.
 But don’t forget the other shopping staples, like Oxford Street or the famous department store, Harrods!

 Get your London Pass

 Looking to save money on your trip?
 The London Pass gives you access to:

 - Free entry to over 80 attractions, tours and museums including Tower of London, Westminster Abbey, Thames River Cruise, Tower Bridge, Kensington Palace, Windsor Castle, and more